zevenet/zlb/README.md

 # [ZEVENET Load Balancer](https://www.zevenet.com)
 This is the repository of **ZEVENET Load Balancer** Community Edition (**Zen Load Balancer** CE next generation) and it'll guide you to install a development and testing instance of load balancer.

+**ZEVENET becomes SKUDONET and RELIANOID**
+ZEVENET project and brand is in the process of extinction in favor of the two new awesome projects called [SKUDONET](https://www.skudonet.com) and [RELIANOID](https://www.relianoid.com) which will ensure the continuity of the Zevenet products and services to all our customers and users.
+Both projects are legitimate to continue with the great work done all these years with Zevenet.
+You’re in good hands.

 ## Repository Contents
 In this repository you'll find the source code usually placed into the folder `/usr/local/zevenet/` with the following structure:
 - **app/**: Applications, binaries and libraries that ZEVENET Load Balancer requires.